MohammadRuhulAmin/nodejs_module_stream/README.md

 1. Promises API (most clean )
 2. Callback API (callback API is faster, and memory efficient than Pomises API)
 3. Synchronous API (not to use it)

+When you are writing something to a file, it will not save in your hard drive direcly, until you press Ctrl + S, it will be stored in memory.